 On September 2, 1945, a jeep with American MPs

 arrived in the camp.
 The MPs were to

 patrol the camp until arrangements were made to

 move the men.
 On September 13th, the

-They were placed on the American hospital ship Monitor
+they were placed on the American hospital ship U.S.S.

-Daniel was shipped to Mayo General Hospital north of Chicago since he had been drafted into the army while living in Wisconsin.
-He was then sent to Fort Story, Virginia.
-There he was honorably discharged for the army on June 16, 1946.
+Daniel was shipped to Mayo General Hospital, Galesburg, Illinois, since he had been drafted into the army while living in Wisconsin.
+He was next sent to Fort Story, Virginia, where he was honorably discharged for the army on June 16, 1946.

 Daniel returned home to Pennsylvania and on May 17, 1947, married Charmaine Landis.
 Together, they had four children; Daniel, Linda, Stephen and Alayene.
+Of his time as a POW, he said, "I learned empathy for people.
+I learned how to get along with a small amount of things."
 Daniel Stoudt passed away on August 12, 1993.